mila-iqia/gene-graph-conv/README.md

 There are two notebooks in the repository called fig-4.ipynb and fig-5.ipynb.
 Within them you will find a training loop that generates figures 4 and 5 from [our paper](https://arxiv.org/pdf/1806.06975.pdf) published at the Workshop on Computational Biology at ICML 2018.
 I would recommend starting there.

+**NB** Currently under development in the interest of supporting larger gene graphs and datasets.

 You will see that the interface to our models is simple (like SKLearn with fit and predict functions) and extensible.
 The gene graph and dataset loaders are pretty simple too.

 Let's start by loading your gene expression dataset.
 Here's an abstract class stored in `data/datasets.py`.
 You're going to want to subclass it and implement the load_data method and the `__getitem__` method.